The definite article in Romanian is

 is the same as for a feminine word - "le".

-The article is attached after the plural ending.
+The article is attached to the plural ending.

 Obiectele